vilota-dev/vksdk-integration-example/T265/README.md

 # Intel librealsense

 This sample shows how to get the camera pose in a world reference and output the odometry to eCAL.
+No need to have NVIDIA GPU.

 ## Getting Started
 Clone librealsense and checkout version 2.50.0 as this is the latest version which supports Intel T265.